Jobs and Talent — 8 min

 If you’re wondering if it’s worth it to provide health insurance for 1099 employees, you’re in the right place.

-This article covers all you need to know about offering health insurance and other benefits to attract contractors.
+This article covers all you need to know about offering health insurance and other benefits for contractors.
 We also discuss how to avoid the risk of contractor misclassification.

 Let’s learn more.

-1099 employees are self-employed and work under a contract with a company.
+1099 workers are self-employed and work under a contract with a company.
 They have more freedom in how they work, but they’re often responsible for their own benefits and taxes.
-This includes finding their own health insurance.
+This includes finding their health insurance.

 True employees, on the other hand, typically receive health insurance through the company they work for.
 Their employer even covers part of the premium.